type typename members

 It is possible to use a base type (inheritance).

 It is possible to add global identifiers.
 Usually it is used to define a category.
-The syntax is:
+Syntax:

 type typename [members] [: globals]